mehulagg/gitlab/doc/user/project/repository/repository_mirroring.md

 Because GitLab is now set to pull changes from the upstream repository, you should not push commits directly to the repository on GitLab.
 Instead, any commits should be pushed to the remote repository.
-Changes pushed to the remote repository will be pulled into the GitLab repository, either:
+Changes pushed to the remote repository are pulled into the GitLab repository, either:

 - Automatically within a certain period of time.
 - When a [forced update](#forcing-an-update) is initiated.

 WARNING:
-If you do manually update a branch in the GitLab repository, the branch will become diverged from upstream and GitLab will no longer automatically update this branch to prevent any changes from being lost.
+If you do manually update a branch in the GitLab repository, the branch becomes diverged from upstream, and GitLab no longer automatically updates this branch to prevent any changes from being lost.
-Also note that deleted branches and tags in the upstream repository will not be reflected in the GitLab repository.
+Deleted branches and tags in the upstream repository are not reflected in the GitLab repository.

 ### How it works